Breakthrough/PySceneDetect/manual/api.rst

         # for each scene that was found.
         return scene_manager.get_scene_list()

+Using a :py:class:`SceneManager <scenedetect.scene_manager.SceneManager>` directly allows tweaking the Parameters passed to :py:meth:`detect_scenes <scenedetect.scene_manager.SceneManager.detect_scenes>` including setting a limit to the number of frames to process, which is useful for live streams/camera devices.
+You can also combine detection algorithms or create new ones from scratch.

-For a more advanced example of using the PySceneDetect API to with a stats file (to speed up processing of the same file multiple times), take a look at the :ref:`example in the SceneManager reference<scenemanager-example>`.
+For a more advanced example of using the PySceneDetect API to with a stats file (to save per-frame metrics to disk and/or speed up multiple passes of the same video), take a look at the :ref:`example in the SceneManager reference<scenemanager-example>`.

 =======================================================================